-Winter Backpacking Trailhead - Backpacking Light
+Winter Backpacking - Backpacking Light

 And don’t forget about snow shelters, like igloos, caves, and quinzee huts.

-- Skills: Igloo Building for Fun and Shelter, Part 1 – Technique
+- Wilderness Skills: Igloo Building for Fun and Shelter, Part 1 – Technique

-- Skills: Igloo Building for Fun and Shelter, Part 2 – Using an Igloo as a Backcountry Shelter
+- Wilderness Skills: Igloo Building for Fun and Shelter, Part 2 – Using an Igloo as a Backcountry Shelter

-- Skills: Make Your Own Gear – Igloos
+- Wilderness Skills: Make Your Own Gear – Igloos

 Staying in remote Forest Service cabins means you can lighten your pack and leave a tent at home, and instead enjoy the cozy and comfortable environment with a wood stove!